qwx9/strangepg/README.md

 -f FILE        Load layout from FILE
--l ALG         Set layouting algorithm (default: pfr) -t N           Set number of layouting threads (1-128, default: 4) -w             Force layouting to wait until all inputs are loaded -Z             Minimize node depth (z-axis) offsets in 2d layouts
+-l ALG         Set layouting algorithm (default: pfr) -t N           Set number of layouting threads (1-128, default: 4) -w             Do not wait for all files to load to start layouting -Z             Minimize node depth (z-axis) offsets in 2d layouts
 ```